 Artificial reefs have a wide range of uses in both coral reef restoration and problem mitigation.
-Artificial reefs can be used to replace structure in disturbed areas, expand reef areas, provide alternative dive sites and diver training aids, or provide interesting art installations.
+Artificial reefs (or structural restoration) can replace structure in disturbed areas, expand reef areas, provide alternative dive sites and diver training aids, or provide interesting art installations.
 Although they can be made simply, there is a lot of planning and theory behind any artificial reef installment, and this course will give you the knowledge and skills you need to begin.

 - Demonstrate proper diving ability at an Advanced Level and be proficient in buoyancy and self-awareness.

-- Be certified in the Coral Nursery Theory and Techniques Program
+- Complete the knowledge-building section of the Coral Restoration Theory and Techniques Course

 - Understand the use and applications of artificial reefs and the differences between different artificial reefs types and materials